Pavocracy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code where appropriate
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my new feature works
 - [ ] New and existing unit tests pass locally with my changes